Pololu Valley, Big Island

 Location, Parking and Directions

-Pololu Valley Lookout is located at the end of Highway 270 on Hawaii Island's North Kohala coast, just beyond Kapaau.
-Parking is very limited at the road end.
-Do not block traffic, driveways, gates or emergency access, and return later if the area is full.
+Pololu Valley Lookout is located at the end of Highway 270 on Hawaii Island's North Kohala coast, beyond Kapaau and Hawi.
+Parking is very limited near the road end, so do not block traffic, driveways, gates or emergency access.
+If the area is full, return later rather than squeezing into unsafe roadside spaces.